Faculty Members

 Research on the methodology of linguistic description and study of Japanese and English usages

-I deal with linguistic descriptions and usages in various linguistic phenomena in English and Japanese.
-I encourage students to utilize various corpora and seek for the best method of analysis for a variety of linguistic phenomena, and teach them the methodology of linguistic analyses for solving their respective research questions in linguistics.
+I deal with the linguistic descriptions and usages for various linguistic phenomena in English and Japanese.
+I encourage students to utilize various corpora, seek out the best method of analysis for a variety of linguistic phenomena, and teach them the methodology of linguistic analyses for solving their respective research questions in linguistics.

 ZHENG Yuejun